 1. Platform-Independent

 Java works on the principle of “Write Once, Run Anywhere”.
-Its practical implementation includes the Java Virtual Machine, which acts as an abstraction layer between the hardware and your Java programs that need to be executed on the platform.
+Its practical implementation includes the Java Virtual Machine, which acts as an abstraction layer between the hardware and the Java programs that need to be executed on the platform.

 All types of Java applications are compiled into bytecode, which is supported by the JVM.
 Each device has its own version of JVM, allowing Java applications to run on all kinds of platforms.